Skip to content

 2. Examine and take copies of health records;

-4. Examine and take copies of any other record held by the Local Authority (in respect of Adult Care and Support or Children's Services functions);
+3. Examine and take copies of any record held by the Local Authority in respect of its Social Services functions;

 Under section 53 of the Act, appeals can be made to the Court of Appeal regarding any decision made by the Court of Protection unless the local Court of Protection Rules set out that appeals are to be made to the Court of Protection.